LifeMD HRT

 Frame 06 · 0:26–0:32

-Closer 35-50mm, three-quarter angle — knowing half-smile, little head shake.
+Closer angle — knowing half-smile, little head shake.
 She's past it.

 "I thought I needed to get an antidepressant or something."